ERC-7562 - Account Abstraction Validation Scope Rules

 All of the above are missing from the EOA account model.

 However, there is one rule a transaction must follow to preserve the decentralized network: once submitted into the network (the mempool), the transaction is guaranteed to pay.
-This comes to prevent denial of service attacks on the network.
+This comes to prevent denial-of-service attacks on the network.

-The EOA model implicitly follows the rule: a valid transaction can't become invalid without payment by the account: e.g account balance can't be reduced (except with a higher paying transaction)
+The EOA model implicitly follows the rule: a valid transaction can't become invalid without payment by the account: e.g. account balance can't be reduced (except with a higher paying transaction)

-This simple rule makes the network sustainable and DoS-protected: the network can't be cheaply attacked by a mass of transactions.
+This rule makes the network sustainable and DoS-protected: the network can't be cheaply attacked by a mass of transactions.
 An attack (sending a mass of transactions) is expensive, and gets more expensive as the network clogs.
 Legitimate users pay more, and can delay operations to avoid the cost, but the attacker pays a huge (and increasing) amount to keep the network clogged.

 For the actual interfaces of those contract-based accounts see the definitions in ERC-4337 and RIP-7560.